cortex-lab/phy/docs/visualization.md

 The parameter `controller.n_spikes_correlograms=100000`, by default, specifies the maximum number of spikes *across all selected clusters* to pick for computation of the cross-correlograms.
 These spikes are picked randomly.

+*Note*: the central peak is artificially removed to avoid artifacts.
+Decrease the bin size (e.g. to 0.1 ms) if you need to visualize fine temporal structure.

 ![image](https://user-images.githubusercontent.com/1942359/58951508-9c12db80-8791-11e9-8cac-a6ca1ba7da9d.png)

 #### Keyboard shortcuts